joshbickett/gait/README.md

 # gait
-A Vehicle Intelligence App for General Motor Vehicles.
+A Vehicle Intelligence App for General Motors Vehicles.